 The "Canteen/Store Card" is the camper's "Spending Money Account".

 Each Camper will have a "Canteen/Store Card" for their purchases and offerings at camp.
+They will be given a wristband that will be scanned for purchases.
 Each camper automatically has $5 in their account from registration.
 Additional deposits can be made to the account online or in a "canteen" envelope at check in day.
 The average amount of spending money we suggest is approximately $30-$35 based on the length of the program.
 At the end of the program, unused funds greater than $10 may be requested for return on closing day.
 A staff member wil be outside the T-Shirt Shoppe on the Lakeside campus and the Hillside Outpost Gift Shoppe.
 Remaining funds less than $10 are automatically donated to the specific mission of the week.

 The "Canteen/Store Card" can be used for Canteen snack items, T-shirt Shoppe, camp photo, leather crafts and mission offering.
 If not depositing funds for the “Spending Money Account” online, please complete a Canteen Envelope at check in depositing it at the Housing Assignment venue.